aidanshin/MassOfJupiter/README.md

 F_{net}=ma=\frac{mv^2}{R}
 \tag{1.0}
 \end{equation}
 where $m$ is the mass of the moon and $a$ is the acceleration of the moon.
-From the assumption of the moon circular orbit, the acceleration can be rewritten as the $\frac{v^2}{R}$, where $v$ is the velocity and $R$ is the orbital radius.
+From the assumption of the moon's circular orbit, the acceleration can be rewritten as the $\frac{v^2}{R}$, where $v$ is the velocity and $R$ is the orbital radius.
 From the assumption that the only gravitational force on the moons is Jupiter, the net force can also be written as
 \begin{equation}
 F_{net}=ma=\frac{GmM}{R^2}
 \tag{1.1}